andrzejtrzaska/napi.rb/README.md

 ## Requirements

 Make sure to have ruby installed on your system.
-To use NapiProjekt API V3, 7z is required to be installed on your system.
+That's it.

 ## Installation